freedomotic/fd-developer-manual/docs/source/things/create-new-thing-types.rst

 Create new thing types
 ======================

-To develop a new object type you have to create a Java extension which describes to the system the actions the new type of object is capable.
+To develop a new object type you have to create a Java extension.
+The extension describes to the system the actions the new type of object is capable of.

 After that your object can be instantiated by writing a XML file that describes the value of an instance of the object model you have implemented in Java.

 To create the **Java object model** you have to enlist the object properties and the values it can take.
-This is done adding predefined listeners (called **behaviors**) to your object.
+This is done by adding predefined listeners (called **behaviors**) to your object.

-For example a light can be turned on, turned off and dimmed.
-So it has a behavior called **powered** that can be **true** or **false** and a behavior called **brightness** that can assume integer values from 0 to 100.
+For example, a light can be turned on, turned off and dimmed.
+It has a behavior called **powered** that can be **true** or **false** and a behavior called **brightness** that can assume integer values from 0 to 100.